 admin/customization/config page.
 If you'd like your Forem to be viewable by unregistered visitors, ensure the Public box is checked.
 If you only want registered members to be able to view content on your Forem, ensure the Public box is unchecked.

 If you want your community to only allow people to join if you manually invite them, keep Invite-only mode checked.
-In order to send invitations, you will need to have SMTP settings configured for your Forem.
-Without SMTP settings, your Forem will not be able to send invites, notifications, digests, or admin confirmations.
+In order to send invitations, you will need to have your Email Server Settings (SMTP) configured for your Forem.
+Without Email Server Settings, your Forem will not be able to send invites, notifications, digests, or admin confirmations.

 If you choose this option, you’ll need to navigate to